timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

 connect to the server, subscribe to symbols, and you can start receiving data in real-time during market hours.

-Once you complete this tutorial, you’ll have a data pipeline set up that ingests real-time financial data into your TimescaleDB instance.
+Once you complete this tutorial, you'll have a data pipeline set up that ingests real-time financial data into your TimescaleDB instance.

 This tutorial uses Python and the